 Follow COVID-19 appropriate behaviour

-Take all precautions and follow guidelines to stay safe from the Corona virus.
+Take all precautions and follow guidelines to stay safe.
 Make sure all your members in the family do the same.
 Eat nutritious food, do regular exercise and have a good sleep at night.
 It will help you in concentrating more on your studies, revision and exam preparation.